thacherT1D/new-angular-curriculum/Unit-3/09-angular-with-rails-setup.md

 ### Adding Angular Code

 Next, we want to add some angular code to our rails app.
 Inside `app/assets/javascript`, make a directory called `angular`.
-Create the normal directory sturcture for you angular app inside of the angular directory.
+Create the normal directory sturcture for your angular app inside of the angular directory.
 You'll also have to make sure that the `app.js` file you created is the first angular file that gets loaded.
 Your `app/assets/javascripts/application.js` file should look similar to this:

 ```js
 //= require jquery